Mohammed Zubair (journalist): Hindutva extremist tweet case

+June 2022 arrest

-In 2018, Zubair shared a satirical tweet on Twitter, with a screenshot from a 1983 Indian comedy film Kissi Se Na Kehna by Hrishikesh Mukherjee.
+In 2018, Zubair shared a satirical tweet with a screenshot from the 1983 Indian comedy film Kissi Se Na Kehna by Hrishikesh Mukherjee.
 The screenshot from the film showed a signboard with the name "Honeymoon Hotel" repainted to "Hanuman Hotel".

-On 19 June 2022, an anonymous Twitter user named "Hanuman Bhakt @balajikijaiin" quoted Zubair's tweet from four years earlier, and asked Delhi Police to take action against him calling it a "direct insult" to Hindus.
+On 19 June 2022, an anonymous Twitter user named "Hanuman Bhakt @balajikijaiin" quoted Zubair's tweet from four years earlier, and asked Delhi Police to take action against him, calling it a "direct insult" to Hindus.

 On 27 June, Zubair was arrested by Delhi Police after being accused of "hurting religious sentiments".
 The charges under Section 295A of the Indian Penal Code and section 67 of the IT Act were pressed against Zubair.
 He was then brought before a magistrate, who granted the police one day custody.
 Vrinda Grover, Zubair's lawyer, asserted that while many social media users tweeted the same message, only Zubair was targeted by police.
 Grover also alleged that Zubair was a target of police because of his Muslim faith, name, and profession.
 On 28 June, Zubair was placed in four days of police custody for interrogation.
 The police seized his electronic devices.